Archaea: Significance in technology and industry

 Extremophile archaea, particularly those resistant either to heat or to extremes of acidity and alkalinity, are a source of enzymes that function under these harsh conditions.
 These enzymes have found many uses.
 For example, thermostable DNA polymerases, such as the Pfu DNA polymerase from Pyrococcus furiosus, revolutionized molecular biology by allowing the polymerase chain reaction to be used in research as a simple and rapid technique for cloning DNA.
 In industry, amylases, galactosidases and pullulanases in other species of Pyrococcus that function at over 100 C allow food processing at high temperatures, such as the production of low lactose milk and whey.
 Enzymes from these thermophilic archaea also tend to be very stable in organic solvents, allowing their use in environmentally friendly processes in green chemistry that synthesize organic compounds.
 This stability makes them easier to use in structural biology.
 Consequently, the counterparts of bacterial or eukaryotic enzymes from extremophile archaea are often used in structural studies.

 In contrast with the range of applications of archaean enzymes, the use of the organisms themselves in biotechnology is less developed.
 Methanogenic archaea are a vital part of sewage treatment, since they are part of the community of microorganisms that carry out anaerobic digestion and produce biogas.
 In mineral processing, acidophilic archaea display promise for the extraction of metals from ores, including gold, cobalt and copper.

 Archaea host a new class of potentially useful antibiotics.
-A few of these archaeocins have been characterized, but hundreds more are believed to exist, especially within Haloarchaea and Sulfolobus.
+A few of these archaeocins have been characterized, but hundreds more are believed to exist, especially within Halobacteria and Sulfolobus.
 These compounds differ in structure from bacterial antibiotics, so they may have novel modes of action.
 In addition, they may allow the creation of new selectable markers for use in archaeal molecular biology.